The Sport of Cricket Explained with Pictures, Videos, and Plain English

-The whole process of scoring runs by batsmen, and fielding team trying to restrict the batsmen is controlled by laws of cricket.
-So now you know that batsman scores runs for his team.
+The whole process of scoring runs by batsmen, and the fielding team trying to restrict the batsmen is controlled by the laws of cricket.
+So now you know that batsman scores run for his team.
 But how are these runs scored?

-You can think of runs as points in table tennis, or if you are a baseball fan then runs in cricket are same as runs in baseball.
-The team that scores more runs at the end of match wins.
-In the game of cricket there are many ways to score runs, these are explained below.
+You can think of runs as points in table tennis, or if you are a baseball fan then runs in cricket are the same as runs in baseball.
+The team that scores more runs at the end of the match wins.
+In the game of cricket, there are many ways to score runs, these are explained below.

-Batsman can score one run if they run from one popping crease to another, before the fielding team gets them run out.
+A batsman can score one run if they run from one popping crease to another before the fielding team gets them run out.
 Running from one crease to another once will result in adding one run to the team's total; doing so twice will add two and so on (See Illustration 1 below).
-The only condition is that any of the batsmen doesn't get out either before scoring or during the process.
+The only condition is that any of the batsmen don't get out either before scoring or during the process.

 Note: When a run is scored one run is added to the individual score of the batsman as well along with the team total.
 However individual score is for record only and it doesn't make any difference whatsoever on the game's output.